frankyeh/DSI-Studio-Website/doc/gui_cx.md

 A connectometry database combines diffusion measurements from multiple subjects in a common template space for population analysis.

-Use subject FIB files (`.fz`; legacy `.fib.gz` is also supported).
-The subjects should be processed using compatible acquisition and reconstruction settings whenever possible.
-Both QSDR and native-space FIB files can be used; DSI Studio maps the subject measurements to the selected template during database construction.
+For population connectometry, reconstruct all subjects with **QSDR using the same template space and resolution** before database creation.
+Native-space GQI remains appropriate for individual/native-space analyses, but should not be treated as interchangeable input for a common-space connectometry cohort.

 ## C1a.
 Add subject FIB files

 Open **[Correlational Tractography][Step C1: Create a Connectometry Database]**.

-Use **[Add]**, **[Search in Directory]**, or **[Open List]** to load the subject FIB files.
+Use **[Add]**, **[Search in Directory]**, or **[Open List]** to load the subject QSDR FIB files.
 Check the subject list before creating the database.
 For longitudinal studies, keeping repeat scans of each subject adjacent makes later pairing easier.

 ## C1b.
 Create the `.dz` file